Single and return fares

 National Bus Pass

-If you are over 62 or disabled and have a national bus pass (ENCTS), you can use this on all services featured on this website, except Park & Ride*, most summer-only Moorsbus and Dalesbus routes, and shuttle buses for special events.
+If you are over the state pension age or disabled and have a national bus pass (ENCTS), you can use this on all services featured on this website, except Park & Ride*, most summer-only Moorsbus and Dalesbus routes, and shuttle buses for special events.
 These passes are valid from 9.30am** until 11.00pm on weekdays, and all day on weekends and bank holidays.

 Many of those routes that are not covered by the scheme offer reduced fares to people with an ENCTS pass.